 Pioik Bakery's annual panettone is a labour of love that takes its head baker, Shady Wasef, at least 36 hours to bring to fruition.
 Wasef studied the technique – which involves hanging the sweet loaf suspended upside-down – from Italian baker Mauro Scaglia.
 Made from free-range eggs, butter, candied orange peel and raisins, it's a knockout.

-SIMON JOHNSON Mini Panettone
+SIMON JOHNSON Classic Panettone

 RIVERINO Gelato and Gianduia Panettone

-Chances are you were going to eat it with ice cream anyway, why not combine the two?
+Chances are you were going to eat it with ice cream anyway, so why not combine the two?
 Local gelato shop Riverino is taking pre-orders for its famous gelato-injected gianduia-topped panettone.
 Pick from flavours like ricotta and fig, hazelnut, coffee and more.